Reference Only

 How EWC Codes Appear on Waste Transfer Notes

-WasteBolt includes the complete EWC catalogue built into the WTN creation flow — search and select rather than typing codes manually, eliminating the most common source of transcription errors.
+WasteBolt includes the complete EWC catalogue built into the WTN creation flow — search and select rather than typing codes manually, with hazardous codes clearly highlighted to prevent misclassification.

 EWC Codes and Digital Waste Tracking (DWT) 2026

-From October 2026, mandatory Digital Waste Tracking (DWT) will require every waste movement to be recorded in the DEFRA national system.
-EWC codes will be a required field for every submission.
-Businesses already using accurate EWC codes on digital WTNs will have significantly less preparation work when their DWT mandate arrives.
+From October 2026, mandatory Digital Waste Tracking will require every waste movement to be recorded in the DEFRA national system.
+EWC codes are a required field for every submission.
+Businesses already using accurate EWC codes on digital WTNs will have significantly less preparation when their DWT mandate arrives.

 Frequently Asked Questions